Dear ladies and gentlemen of VICE,

 Fuck that Depression

 In primary school in the Netherlands I was horribly psychically bullied, by both my teacher and my classmates.
 A newly hired headmaster quickly realised what was going on.
 To give me a head-start, he invaded our classroom, told us that our school got to take part in the television program ZipZoo and that he’d selected me as a participant.
-Whet he set one foot outside the door, my teacher asked if everyone agreed about me being the one to go, to which a clear ‘no’ resounded through the classroom.
-Thereafter, he put my name on the board big with two columns: ‘pro’ and ‘con’.
-He let everyone in the class call freely.
+When he set one foot outside the door, my teacher asked if everyone agreed about me being the one to go, to which a clear ‘no’ resounded through the classroom.
+Thereafter, he wrote my name on the board in massive letters above two columns: ‘pro’ and ‘con’.
+He let everyone in the class call out opinions freely.
 The board read: “SANNE: SLUG, SLOW, BORING”.
 But despite the fact that I cried myself to sleep for years, I had one goal: to go through schools and education as quick as possible and make that what I love so much into my work.
 And despite the hard, depressed periods I’ve gone through, I’ve never played with the thought of ending it all, for since I was a little girl I’ve been aware of how beautiful the world is and how many amazing experiences are yet to come.
 So this is what I did and I raced through the atheneum to art school as quick as I could.

 My group of friends then was special and exhibitionistic.
-The boys performed may helicopters, stretched their pricks because one of them had a really long one and the rest felt inferior, my best friend and I dressed up in thongs, fur coats and wore black tape over our nipples, the boys kissed each other on the mouth for bets and so we all laughed together until the tears rolled down our cheeks.
+The boys performed ‘helicopters dicks’, stretched their pricks because one of them had a really long one and the rest felt inferior, my best friend and I dressed up in thongs, fur coats and wore black tape over our nipples, the boys kissed each other on the mouth for bets and so we all laughed together until the tears rolled down our cheeks.
 We told each other the most personal things and said we loved one another as often as we could.

 Epic Love Story 1

 My life is full of epic love stories without happy endings and I do nothing but savour most of them.
-About love I was the stereotypical girl crying at her mother’s kitchen table and sobbing “I’ll never find anyone, I’ll always be alone” and my mother the expected bringer of “You’re just to pretty and mysterious, boys are too afraid to talk to you”.
-During an Atheneum school trip in 2002 two boys suddenly started fighting over me and I got a ‘candy relationship’ with the popular Remi.
+About love I was the stereotypical girl crying at her mothers kitchen table and sobbing “I’ll never find anyone, I’ll always be alone” and my mother the expected bringer of “You’re just to pretty and mysterious, boys are too afraid to talk to you”.
+During an Atheneum school trip in 2002 two boys suddenly started fighting over me and I into got a ‘candy relationship’ with the popular Remi.
 But after my first “How does it feel to be popular now?”
 I didn’t know just how fast to end it.